ahmadnassri/docker-github-pages/README.md

 ### Included plugins:

-Includes the same plugins as the ones [included with GitHub Pages](https://help.github.com/en/github/working-with-github-pages/about-github-pages-and-jekyll#plugins):
+Includes the same plugins as the ones [included with GitHub Pages][]:

 -   `jekyll-coffeescript`
 -   `jekyll-default-layout`